Ranking Every Air Jordan From 1 to 33

 Jordan went to the front office and his signature sneaker needed to exhibit that corporate side with a removable shroud—the first use of that design in the line—in leather.
 The shoe features patent leather and full-grain leather, a strong tie to past Air Jordan sneakers and a distinctive executive look that moves the 16th shoe into rarefied air.

 We get it.
 Mike loves Ferraris.
 The only problem with these is that we didn’t get to see enough of them.
 Im sure had Mike gone on for another full season (and another Chip) these would hold much more clout.

 16. Air Jordan 31

-The Air Jordan 31 paid homage to the most iconic sneaker int he signature series and in respect to both today’s elite performance needs and the OG, it was done with exceptional taste.
-An incredible effort with mind blowing performance.
+The Air Jordan 31 paid homage to the most iconic sneaker int he signature series and with respect to both today’s elite performance needs and the OG, it was done with exceptional taste.
+An incredible effort with mind-blowing performance.

 15. Air Jordan 10

 To go this minimal in the mid-90s just shows that Tinker was well ahead of his time.
 I still prefer the OG toe cap, but unfortunately, Mike didn’t.
 These are still great to hoop in, just ask Kemba Walker.